davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 - The protection scheme identifier shall be stored in the USIM.
 - The Home Network Public Key Identifier shall be stored in the USIM.
 - The SUCI calculation indication, either USIM or ME calculating the SUCI, shall be stored in USIM.
-# 5.3 Requirements on the gNB
+# 5.5 Requirements on the AMF
+## 5.5.3 Subscriber privacy
+- The AMF shall support to trigger primary authentication using the SUCI.
+- The AMF shall support assigning 5G-GUTI to the UE.
 -